pgRouting/pgrouting/doc/lineGraph/pgr_lineGraphFull.rst

 -------------------------------------------------------------------------------

 The main characteristics are:
-  - This function is intended for directed graphs.
+  - This function is for directed graphs.
-  - This function will currently give incorrect results if negative vertex ids are used in the input.
+  - Results are undefined when a negative vertex id is used in the input graph.
-  - This function will currently give incorrect results if duplicated edge ids are used in the input.
+  - Results are undefined when a duplicated edge id is used in the input graph.
+  - Running time: TBD

 Signature Summary
 -----------------